lez/git-remote-nostr/DESIGN.rst

 By doing this transformation we get back the original, valid objects.

-So the objects on a blossom server are invalid objects in terms of git, but they hold the sha256 links to other objects for the git-remote-nostr+blossom.
+So the objects on a blossom server are invalid objects in terms of git, but they hold the sha256 links to other objects for the git-remote-blossom.

 Objects
 ~~~~~~~